How Low Can You Go? The Data-Light SE Challenge: Introduction

 \section{Introduction}

-This paper asks when AI for software engineering can be made cheaper, simpler, and faster.
-While transformer-based models dominate much of the current literature, with their trillion-parameter complexity, we show that at least some SE tasks can be solved with remarkably lightweight methods- often using just dozens of examples instead of millions.
-These tasks include software configuration and performance tuning, cloud and systems optimization, project and process-level decision modeling, behavioral analytics, financial risk modeling, project health prediction, reinforcement learning tasks, sales forecasting, and software testing.

-Before beginning, just to state the obvious, complexity is sometimes necessary.
+Do all AI tasks in SE require large and complex models?
+We ask this since transformer-based models (with their trillion-parameter complexity) dominate much of the current literature, Such complexity is sometimes necessary.
 For example, the attention mechanisms of LLMs (that adjust conditional probabilities across context windows) need access to underlying models connecting trillions of variables~\cite{vaswani2017attention}.

-But not all AI tasks in SE are generative, and those tasks do not need large and unnecessarily complex models.
-There are many examples of this.
+But do all SE tasks need such complexity?
+Perhaps not.
 When prioritizing massive test suites, researchers find that 2–3 variable models select failure-prone tests with high probability~\cite{ling2021different}.
 In search-based SE, multi-generational evolutionary methods barely outperform basic feature selection~\cite{menzies2007business,nair2016accidental}.
-Models built from just a few variables can match full-data performance~\cite{menzies2008implications,peters2015lace2}.
-Table~\ref{combinedtable} on the next page shows all the multi-objective optimization tasks used in this study.
-As shown later this paper, (a)~our methods can solve these tasks using very few samples; (b)~and those solutions are competitive with solutions from state-of-the-art algorithms.
+And, as shown by the experiments of this paper, for 120+ SE optimization tasks, models built from just a few labelled examples can match full-data performance~\cite{menzies2008implications,peters2015lace2}. \here{A2}\BLUE Table~\ref{combinedtable} on the next page shows all the multi-objective optimization tasks used in this study.
+These tasks include configuration tuning (e.g., during compiler optimization), as well as project health forecasting (e.g. Github issue lifetime classification), product line engineering (e.g. high-dimensional constraint satisfaction problems for Scrum feature models), defect prediction and mitigation (e.g. ranking test features that find most bugs), and software process and cost estimation (e.g. regression dataset involving agile process simulation to estimate effort and risk).

-The lesson from this paper's analysis of Table~XXX is that we can find numerous examples examples where AI for SE can be dramatically simplified.
-We suspect there are other cases and hope this work inspires other researchers to explore simpler AI methods for SE.
+One lesson from this paper's analysis of Table~\ref{combinedtable} is that there are many examples where AI for SE can be dramatically simplified.
+Human cognitive biases (see \S\ref{cog}) mean we routinely ignore simpler solutions.
+Hence we fear there are many other cases where research has recommended needlessly complex solutions.
+We hope our limited results to date encourage others to take up a new data-light challenge: \begin{quote} \ {\bf The Data-Light Challenge}: {\em When will a handful of labels suffice for SE tasks?} \end{quote}

-Our arguments are structured as follows.
-First, we establish {\bf why simplicity matters}.
-Beyond obvious computational benefits, cognitive and pragmatic factors make conclusions from minimal data valuable for real-world SE practice.